All-sky, all-frequency directional search for persistent gravitational-waves from Advanced LIGO's and Advanced Virgo's first three observing runs: Conclusions

-\paragraph{Conclusions.--} We present the first all-sky all-frequency radiometer search results for data from ground-based laser interferometric detectors.
+We present the first all-sky all-frequency radiometer search results for data from ground-based laser interferometric detectors.
 No GW signal is detected by our analysis in the first three observing runs from the Advanced LIGO and Advanced Virgo detectors.
 We set 95\% confidence upper limits on the gravitational-wave strain at every frequency bin and sky location searched.

 Note that, while the matched-filtering-based analyses can search for neutron stars at narrower frequency bins and are more sensitive~\cite{o3-cw-allsky} when such template-based searches are computationally feasible, ASAF analysis can rapidly search for such monochromatic signals with very little computation power and set upper limits at all frequency and sky-locations for the resolutions used here.
 The candidate frequency-pixel pairs identified by ASAF can be followed up by matched-filtering-based searches.
 We employed a heuristic prescription for identifying these follow-up candidates.
 We recognize that alternative approaches may be explored in this regard.
 Future analyses will also examine the potential gains from refining frequency and pixel resolution.
 Since the total number of frequency-pixel pairs is very large ($\sim 10^8$), the prescription must be robust enough not to miss feasibly detectable signals, yet should limit follow-up candidates to a computationally viable number.

-Following the standard practice for broadband directional searches~\cite{o3_direction}, we use only the diagonal of the pixel-to-pixel Fisher information matrix.
-This avoids the complications of inverting ill-conditioned Fisher matrices and, as recent studies show, the inclusion of the off-diagonal components of the Fisher matrix does not change the upper limits significantly~\cite{O1O2Folded}.
-However, more rigorous treatment, perhaps through sophisticated regularization techniques, can be performed to explore the possibility and effectiveness of incorporating the full ASAF Fisher matrix in the analysis, especially for frequencies below 100~Hz where the pixel correlations may affect the upper limits.
+Also, it may be worth exploring the possibility and effectiveness of incorporating the full ASAF Fisher matrix in the analysis, especially for frequencies below 100~Hz where the pixel correlations may affect the upper limits.